saarang123/saarang123.github.io/_projects/2_project.md

 ---
 layout: page
-title: TinyVerify - Translation Validation for Tinygrad
+title: TinyVerify - Translation Validation for ML Compilers
 description: Translation Validation for the lightweight Tinygrad ML compiler
 img: assets/img/tg.png
 importance: 2
 category: work
 giscus_comments: false
 ---

-# TinyVerify: Translation Validation for ML Compilers

 ## Project Overview
 TinyVerify is a formal verification framework for validating compiler optimizations in Tinygrad, a minimalist machine learning framework.
 While traditional compilers like LLVM have established verification tools (Alive2), machine learning compilers face unique challenges in validating the complex transformations from high-level models to hardware-specific code.
 Our framework ensures these optimizations preserve program semantics by using SMT (Satisfiability Modulo Theories) solvers.